patroytall/loadx/README.md

 # LoadX
-LoadX is a load generation tool to test complex application performance scenarios involving intricate logic and state manipulation.
+LoadX is a load generation tool to test complex performance application scenarios involving intricate logic and state manipulation.

-Engine runs Java based test cases from a single host.
-It can scale to 1000 concurrent users.
+The Java LoadX engine runs Java based test cases from a single host.
+It can scale to 1000+ concurrent users.

 Test cases are easy to configure using Javascript execution jobs.